Skip to main content

 Set the default from observed corridor performance and verified financial details.
 Use time-to-funds as the key metric, not provider claims or API success alone, and account for banking-window risk on batch rails.

-There is no universal fallback rule in this evidence set, so define one in your operating policy.
+Define an explicit fallback policy in your operating policy.
 Auto-fallback is most defensible when the issue looks rail- or timing-related and another eligible method is already available.
 Send cases to manual review when signals point to bad or incomplete financial information, and log the fallback reason.

 Retry only after checking whether the first attempt failed, is pending, or already progressed.
 Do not treat API response state alone as proof that the contractor received funds.
 Use duplicate protection so repeated sends resolve to one final payout outcome.